Acute myeloid leukemia

 Acute myeloid leukemia (AML), also referred to as acute myelogenous leukemia, is a hematological malignancy characterized by the abnormal clonal proliferation of immature myeloid precursors (myeloblasts) or poorly differentiated cells of the hematopoietic system.
 It primary infiltrates the bone marrow, but the disease can also extend to blood and other tissues.

-It has been reported a solid ethnic component in the distribution of most types of AML, with a strong predominance among the white ethnicity group 2,3.
+There is an ethnic component in the distribution of most types of acute myeloid leukemia, with a strong predominance among the white ethnicity group 2,3.

 therapy-related acute myeloid leukemia (t-AML)